brahimmade1996/FaceComparing-PyTorch/README.md

 Also, the whole project was written on Jupyter Notebook.

-For the above, I recommand using *Anaconda* to set up the environment.

 ## Datasets
 Any dataset can be used, as long as u make sure that each class is in its own folder.